sykefi/feo-aapa/README.md

 Processing needs to be done for each year and for each polygon dataset.

-Template for creating and runnign the processing request is given in notebook [statistics_batch.ipynb](statistics_batch.ipynb)
+Template for creating and running the processing request is given in notebook [statistics_batch.ipynb](statistics_batch.ipynb)

 ## Authentication

-Auhentication keys are defined by renaming the file  [config.json.template](config.json.template) as ./config.json filling in the relevate secrets.
+Auhentication keys are defined by renaming the file  [config.json.template](config.json.template) as ./config.json filling in the relevant secrets.
 Both Sentinel-hub and AWS keys are mandatory as results are stored on AWS S3 bucket

 ## Classifiers and statistics (sentinel-hub payload)

-Models for detecting water-saturated mire surfaces were trained with supervised classification in R using ‘rpart’ (Recursive Partitioning and Regression Trees) package.
+Classification of surfaces was done in order to detect and estimate area of water-saturated surfaces in aapa mires.
+Classification models were trained with supervised classification in R using ‘rpart’ (Recursive Partitioning and Regression Trees) package.
 Aerial images derived from Finnish National Land Survey (NLS) were used to compose a set of training data points including various wet and drier mire surfaces.
 Sixteen conservation areas from different parts of aapa mire occurrence zone were selected to represent regional variation, and in each site 53 to 138 training points were manually classified.
 Points were selected to represent a range of surfaces from open water and sparsely vegetated wet flarks to drier lawn- and hummock-level surfaces and mire margins with sparse tree-cover.
 Some of the points represented wet surface dominated mixed pixels, to improve water detection in mires with dense surface structure and small-sized water pools.
 Additional dry pixels from nearby peat extraction sites were included to represent very dry, unvegetated peat surfaces, which were absent or uncertain in aerial images of N2K sites.
-Final training dataset consisted of 1460 points representing June or July situation in various years (Classified training points and imagery dates in Zenodo: link).
+Final training dataset consisted of 1460 points representing June or July situation in various years (Classified training points and imagery dates provided in Zenodo: DOI 10.5281/zenodo.7595012).

 Sentinel-2 satellite images used to train the model were selected to maximally correspond with the collection dates of aerial imagery and were aligned with them with Q-gis Georeferencer.
 Reflectance values of Sentinel-2 bands and a set of common vegetation (NDVI) and moisture indices (mNDWI-b11,mNDWI-b12, NDWI-McFeeters, NDMI) were extracted and calculated for training points.
 Two decision tree models were trained, one (CL2) classifying surfaces to wet and drier surfaces, and the other (Cl3) having an additional third class for open water surfaces.
 CL2 was trained with full set of points (1460), whereas in training of CL3 mixed pixels were excluded.
 Selected models had following rpart -calls:
 ````